UN demand for Gaza cease-fire provokes strongest clash between US and Israel since war began

 That vote became another showdown involving world powers that are locked in tense disputes elsewhere, with the United States taking criticism for not being tough enough against its ally Israel, even as tensions between the two countries rise.

-Thomas-Greenfield accused Russia and China of using the Gaza conflict "as a political cudgel, to try to divide this council at a time when we need to come together.”
+Thomas-Greenfield accused Russia and China on Monday of using the Gaza conflict "as a political cudgel, to try to divide this council at a time when we need to come together.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.